Tag

 One year after the iPhone became a bigger hit than almost anyone projected, Apple released iOS 2.0 (then called iPhone OS 2.0) to coincide with the release of the iPhone 3G.

 The most profound change introduced in this version was the App Store and its support for real third-party apps (rather than web apps).
 Around 500 apps were available in the App Store at launch.
-Hundreds of other crucial improvements were also added.
+Hundreds of other improvements were also added.

 Other important changes introduced in the 5 updates iPhone OS 2.0 included podcast support and public transit and walking directions in Maps (both in version 2.2).